MSO logic of the real order with the set quantifiers ranging over the Borel sets: Decidability of

 \subsection{Towards the automata associated to $n$-tuples of subsets of $T^{1+\alpha}$}

-We shall be interested in an analogue of Rabin's theorem for subsets of $T^{1+\alpha}$ for $\alpha<\omega_1$, since we have seen that we have a coding procedure that represents $\Sigma_\alpha\cup \Pi_\alpha$-subsets of $[T]$ as sets of branches in $T^{1+\alpha}$ and a main technique for Rabin's decidability proof is to use the fact that the closed subsets of $[T]$ can be represented as sets of branches in $T$.
+We shall be interested in an analogue of Rabin's theorem for subsets of $T^{1+\alpha}$ for $\alpha<\omega_1$, since we have seen that we have a coding procedure that represents $\Sigma_\alpha\cup \Pi_\alpha$-subsets of $[T]$ as sets of branches in $T^{1+\alpha}$, while a main technique for Rabin's decidability proof is to use the fact that the closed subsets of $[T]$ can be represented as sets of branches in $T$.
 A natural first try would be to define automata that generalise the Rabin automata described in \S\ref{subs:Rabin-main} by replacing $T$ by $T^{1+\alpha}$ in his definitions.
 However, we use a different approach.
 In \cite[\S1.9]{Rabin}, Rabin states: ``The binary tree $T_2=T$, in a certain sense, contains as subtrees all trees with countable branching.
-For this reason, the decidability of S2S implies decidability of second-order theory of more complicated particular trees and classes of trees with countable branching.
+For this reason, the decidability of S2S implies decidability of (monadic) second-order theory of more complicated particular trees and classes of trees with countable branching.
 Here we shall treat only the case $T_\omega$.''
-He goes on to prove \cite[Th1.12]{Rabin}, which shows that the MSO-theory $S\omega S$ of the ${}^{<\omega}\omega$ with the naturally defined successor relations and order, is decidable.
-The proof goes by interpreting ${}^{<\omega}\omega$ and the
+He goes on to prove \cite[Th 1.12]{Rabin}, which shows that S$\omega$S is decidable, where this denotes the MSO theory ${}^{<\omega}\omega$ with the naturally defined successor relations.
+The proof consists of finding an isomorphic copy of ${}^{<\omega}\omega$ within $(T, \le_{\rm lex})$ and MSO-defining the successor relations, therefore interpreting S$\omega$S as a sub-theory of S2S.

-Our main auxiliary theorem is to show that the theory of every $T^{1+\alpha}$ with the set predicates ranging of $\Pi_\alpha$-sets is decidable, and also the theory of $T^\alpha\cdot B$ with the set predicates ranging of $\Sigma_{\alpha+1}$-sets.
+Our main auxiliary theorem is to show that the theory of every $T^{1+\alpha}$ with the set predicates ranging over $\Pi_\alpha$-sets is decidable, and also the theory of $T^\alpha\cdot B$ with the set predicates ranging over $\Sigma_{\alpha+1}$-sets.
 This has to be made precise by specifying which operations are allowed, which we do below, but the idea is to do for these theories what Rabin has done for $S\omega S$.
-As an example, let us consider $T^2$ and give a rough sketch of the idea.

-Elements of $T^2$ are sequences of the form $\langle s_0, \ldots s_{m-1}\rangle$, where each $s_i$ is an element of $T\times T $, but we can actually code them as double sequences of elements of $T$.
-That is, we can code their formation by using an operation where we have at a base a sequence $\tau$ of $T$ and then we decide if we go right or left in $T$ (denoting these operations as $r_0$ and $r_1$) and once that is decided, deciding which element of the second copy of $T$ we attach.
-Hence these are countably many operations, and all can be represented using $S \omega S$ from Rabin.
-We obtain that the MSO-theory of $[T^2]$ is decidable.
-The following subsection \ref{subsec:translation} makes these ideas precise.